iamrdk21/Website1/_posts/2020-06-02-ram-scion-of-ikshvaku-book-review.md

 ---
 layout: post
-title: Ram - Scion of Ikshvaku (by Amish Tripathi)
+title: Ram- Scion of Ikshvaku (by Amish Tripathi)
 subtitle: Book Review
 tags: [bookreview]
 ---

 {: .box-note}
-***Ram-Scion of Ikshvaku:*** *Scion of Ikshvaku is a fantasy book by Indian author Amish Tripathi, released on 22 June 2015.
+***Ram- Scion of Ikshvaku:*** *Scion of Ikshvaku is a fantasy book by Indian author Amish Tripathi, released on 22 June 2015.
 It is based on Ram, the legendary Indian king regarded as an incarnation of Vishnu.*

 Amish has been one of my favourite writers.
 I read the **Shiva Trilogy** when I was in class 10.
 Since then, I've been a fan.
 Amish is known to play with mythological characters in his fictional world which is the primary reason why his books become an instant hit.

 The **Ram Chandra Series** is his second work of fiction.
 I liked the approach he's taken to write this series.
 He has written three books till now: Ram- Scion of Ikshvaku, Sita- Warrior of Mithila and Raavan- Enemy of Aaryavarta.
 All these stories are from the perspective of the protagonist and they end at the same scene.
 His fourth book will be a convergence of all these books and the main story will proceed further.

 <img src="/books/images/scion.jpg" alt="Ram-Scion of Ikshvaku"/>

-The book says that ***"the only true duty of a human is to understand one's destiny"***.

 **Ayodhya** is weakened by the recent war which caused heavy casualties.
 The people of the Sapt Sindhu are slowly losing their wealth and moving towards destitution.
 They need a saviour.
 A saviour who will end all their misery and bring justice to them by defeating  the monster who is draining all of India's wealth.
 Who will it be? (**Hint:** ***RAM***)